 This module examines the conceptual context of trusts, and the requirements for the creation and validity of express private trusts and charitable trusts.
 This module also examines resulting and constructive trusts, the duties of trustees and the imposition of fiduciary liability, together with associated remedies.

-Following your time spent living in a Spanish-speaking country this advanced module will be your final step towards fluency, training you in a more formal, sophisticated register of spoken and written Spanish.
+This advanced module will be your final step towards fluency, training you in a more formal, sophisticated register of spoken and written Spanish.

 We'll continue to use a wide range of authentic Spanish texts to further deepen your knowledge and confidence at this advanced level.
 We'll look at how the texts are put together so that you may use these skills within your written and spoken Spanish, taking you to the highest level of proficiency.